gutierrezns/Tasklist/README.md

 Using CMD standing on .\BE-Netcore you can 'dotnet build' and 'dotnet run' the backend Swagger installed so you can access to https://localhost:5001/swagger/index.html and manual test the API

+open fe-react forlder with VSCode and from a Terminal: 'npm install --force' and 'npm start'

+new tasks should be created everytime the app is starter or refreshed completed tasks will be filtered at Frontend but still stored on DB with isCompleted flag in 'true'